voxsim/badook/README.md

 * Specific steps to reproduce where possible (failing tests are even better)
-* The output obtained from running Poltergeist with `:debug` turned on
+* The output obtained from running Badook with `:debug` turned on
 * Screenshots
 * Stack traces if there are any Ruby on JavaScript exceptions generated
-* The Poltergeist and PhantomJS version numbers used
+* The Badook and PhantomJS version numbers used
 * The operating system name and version used

 ## Changes ##